RoboMME/robomme_benchmark/readme.md

 Training data can be downloaded [here]().
 There are 1,600 demonstrations in total (100 per task).
 The HDF5 format is described in [doc/h5_data_format.md](doc/h5_data_format.md).

+> **Note:** Currenetly, the robomme is still under development, the training data format is not finalized yet.

 After downloading, replay the dataset for a sanity check:

 ```bash